 Traumatic Brain Injury (TBI) is a serious, debilitating, and deadly injury resulting from trauma to the head.
 Often resulting from trips, slips, falls, automobile, motorcycle, and trucking accidents, TBIs are not always easy to identify.
 For example, if one suffers a fractured skull, a brain bleed, or a coma due to an impact to the head, it is obvious one has suffered a severe TBI.
 However, one can also suffer a mild brain injury, which despite its name, should be taken as seriously as a severe TBI.
 These often occur during automobile, motorcycle, and trucking accidents, and although they are not life threatening, they can have serious effects on one’s physical, cognitive, and emotional abilities.
 It is important to take these seriously because if left untreated or ignored, the injury could get worse and symptoms can intensify over time.

-Keep in mind that over 1 Million Americans are afflicted by a traumatic brain injury each year and over 70,000 experience a long-term disability as a result.
+Keep in mind that about 1.7 Million Americans are afflicted by a traumatic brain injury each year and over 70,000 experience a long-term disability as a result.

 A diagnosis of MTBI is considered valid when one or more of the following conditions occur after am injury to the brain.